Posted: Tue 13th Mar 2018

 We're really pleased we tried it!
 It was such a huge success, with 51% uplift in unit sales compared to November 2016, and 55% uplift in revenue generated.

-As a small business, we simply wouldn't have been able to cope with the level of stock going out without Fulfilment by Amazon, so our advice is to be realistic about what can be achieved
+As a small business, we simply wouldn't have been able to cope with the level of stock going out without Fulfilment by Amazon, so our advice is to be realistic about what can be achieved in house.

 Following the success of the Amazon Academy events throughout the UK in 2017, the first Amazon Academy of 2018 will take place in Glasgow.
 The Amazon Academy will provide free advice and practical support to help SMEs succeed in the digital economy.
 Book your ticket here.